zmm07212/probability-term-deposit-analysis/README.md

-# Smarter Outreach: Predicting Bank Marketing Campaign Success
+# Optimizing Client Outreach: Predicting Term Deposit Subscriptions for Client B

-Using data and machine learning to help Client B target the right customers and improve marketing campaign performance.
+Using data and machine learning to identify high-probability customers and improve marketing campaign efficiency for Client B.

 ---

 ## The Business Problem

 Client B runs large-scale digital marketing campaigns to promote term deposits, but most customers do not subscribe.
 This leads to wasted time and resources, as marketing teams are contacting customers who are unlikely to convert.
-If the bank continues using a broad, untargeted approach, it will miss opportunities to improve efficiency and increase conversion rates
+If Client B continues using a broad, untargeted approach, it will miss opportunities to improve efficiency and increase conversion rates.

 ## The Data